Silk vs Mink Lashes - Which is Better?

 Posted on December 10 2019

 Real mink eyelashes are made from the soft tail fur of the Siberian or Chinese mink, an animal similar to a ferret or otter.
-The fibers in real silk eyelashes, on the other hand, come from the cocoons of the silkworm - the very same fibers that can be spun into a thread and used to create expensive silk fabrics.
-They're both softer, natural alternatives to acrylic or polyester, but which is best?
-Below we've laid out the pros and cons of silk vs mink lashes, to help you make up your mind.
+The fibers in vegan silk eyelashes, on the other hand, come from the newest synthetic vegan fibers created to mimic the look of real human lashes.
+Below we've laid out the pros and cons of vegan silk vs mink lashes, to help you make up your mind.

-Real silk eyelashes can withstand more handling than mink in general.
-They're less likely to come off the band when you're removing them or cleaning off the glue for example, so you can expect your silk lashes to last much longer.
+Vegan silk eyelashes can withstand more handling than mink in general.
+They're less likely to come off the band when you're removing them or cleaning off the glue for example, so you can expect your vegan silk lashes to last much longer.

 It's not just water that will make mink lose its curl - time will do that too.
 Mink eyelashes need to be re-curled regularly, whereas silk will hold its shape much better.